Home > Moving > City Guides > Safe, Affordable Neighborhoods in Las Vegas

 Things to Do in The Lakes

 Tee off on the golf course at the 160-acre Canyon Gate Country Club.
-Cycle the 15 miles of bicycle paths or go largemouth bass fishing on Lake Sahara.
+Cycle on the trails, observe the wildlife, or go largemouth bass fishing on Lake Sahara.
 Split up into teams and book a round of laser tag with friends at Battle Blast.
 Take a quilting class or shop handmade crafts at The Christmas Goose Quilt Shop.
-Get a couple’s massage on date night, a deep-tissue massage post-workout, or try any of the other therapeutic massage options at Luxury Thai Spa.
-Spend your morning with a book and a featured drink like the Mustachio from Madhouse Coffee.
-Play video poker while you enjoy weekday specials like Baked Half Chicken on Thursday at The Lakes Lounge.
-Order a thin-crust Meat Pie or other favorites at the Diners, Drive-ins, and Dives-recognized Those Guys Pies.
-Or try a plate of Seitan Sassy Wings for lunch or a stack of Happy Home Pancakes for breakfast at Violette’s Vegan Organic Cafe & Juice Bar.
+Get a couple’s massage on date night, a deep-tissue massage post-workout, or try one of the other therapeutic massage options at Luxury Thai Spa.
+Spend your morning with a book and a featured drink like the Mustachio, Japanese Matcha Blended Green Tea, or Red Velvet Mocha from Madhouse Coffee.
+Enjoy breakfast food favorites like Buttermilk Pancakes, French Toast, or the Classic Eggs Benedict at Unique Eats.
+Play video poker while you enjoy weekday specials like Pot Roast, Chicken Picatta, and Turkey Dinner at The Lakes Lounge.
+Or order a thin-crust Meat Pie, Wings, or an Italian Cheesesteak at the Diners, Drive-ins, and Dives-recognized Those Guys Pies.

 Lone Mountain